hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Trying to repair the above link to [Antivirus False Positives](https://github.com/red/red/wiki/%5BNOTE%5D-Anti-virus-false-positives)

 [12:46:53](#K9Q2YdBwvQn_GOZpkA883YVEAJPtYAmn6RiYfBDuaNA) <hiiamboris (@hiiamboris:tchncs.de)>:
-Thanks gurzgri I went to Element web to see if it correctly shows the link, but.. it doesn't even see your whole message Ì†æÌ¥¶‚Äç‚ôÇÔ∏è
+Thanks gurzgri I went to Element web to see if it correctly shows the link, but.. it doesn't even see your whole message ü§¶‚Äç‚ôÇÔ∏è

 [12:59:06](#yscMjVgzUJ70wxsus2lN3mYjINksgA_sq2O1dYh-Gus) <gurzgri>:
 Works fine for me on iOS with sweet link o‚Äô mine, but didn‚Äôt work with yours, that‚Äòs why I added it.